gsverhoeven/gt_rl_course/README.md

 ## Game theory AND reinforcement learning

 * A Unified Game-Theoretic Approach to Multiagent Reinforcement Learning (DeepMind)

+**Abstract**: To achieve general intelligence, agents must learn how to interact with others in a shared environment: this is the challenge of multiagent reinforcement learning (MARL).
+The simplest form is independent reinforcement learning (InRL), where each agent treats its experience as part of its (non-stationary) environment.
+In this paper, we first observe that policies learned using InRL can overfit to the other agents' policies during training, failing to sufficiently generalize during execution.
+We introduce a new metric, joint-policy correlation, to quantify this effect.
+We describe an algorithm for general MARL, based on approximate best responses to mixtures of policies generated using deep reinforcement learning, and empirical game-theoretic analysis to compute meta-strategies for policy selection.
+The algorithm generalizes previous ones such as InRL, iterated best response, double oracle, and fictitious play.
+Then, we present a scalable implementation which reduces the memory requirement using decoupled meta-solvers.
+Finally, we demonstrate the generality of the resulting policies in two partially observable settings: gridworld coordination games and poker.

 * Delft: review 2010 on Multi-agent RL